teodosii/react-notifications-component/README.md

 # react-notifications-component

-Highly configurable and easy to use React component to render notifications.
+High configurable and easy to use React Component to notify your users!

 ### Demo